My primary research interests are in the areas of machine learning and artificial intelligence, with a focus on the following topics:

 not retained between learning problems.

 This project is funded under the Office of Naval Research (ONR) Active Transfer Learning program and is joint work with Terran Lane (University of New Mexico / Google) and Paul Ruvolo (Olin College).
-For further details on this ongoing project, please contact me directly.
+For further details on this ongoing project, please see our recent publications or contact me directly.